Course Guide

 Pre-Calculus

 In this course, students will continue the study of functions and their graphs, including polynomial, rational, exponential, logarithmic, and trigonometric functions.
-Students will also explore applications of trigonometry and trigonometric identities, sequences, series, probability, vectors, matrices, and several topics in analytic geometry.
-This course is designed to give students the skills needed to succeed in AP Calculus or a college mathematics course.
+Students will also explore applications of trigonometry and trigonometric identities, sequences, series, matrices, and more.
+This course is designed to give students the skills needed to succeed in AP Calculus or a college mathematics course

 Probability & Statistics